NikhilNarayana/Melee-YouTube-Uploader/README.md

 `Event Name`, `Title Format`, `Video Privacy`, `File`, `Match Type`, and `Player Tags` are the only required fields for uploading any file.

 #### File
 File is able to be used as either a file or directory input.
-Because of how the input selector is setup you will need to select a file within the directory you wish to use and then you can delete the filename from the field.
-If you select a directory it will not be deleted after submission.
+Because of how the input selector is setup you will need to either type out the directory address or select a file within the directory you wish to use and then you can delete the filename from the field.
+If you select a directory the field will not be cleared after submission.

-When using this quirk of the field, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the recordings.
+When using the directory feature, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the recordings.
 This is best used for uploading or queueing videos during an event.

 #### Title Format
 All the options support no characters and the available options can be expanded upon on request.